aisingapore/PeekingDuck/docs/guide_custom_nodes.md

 ## Step 5: Create Utilities

-We recommend placing the utility files together with your node folder.
-For this tutorial we will place the following code under `src/custom_nodes/output/utils/csv.py` .
+We recommend placing the utility files together with your node folder `src/custom_nodes/<node_type>/utils/<your-util>.py`.
+For this tutorial we will place the following code under `src/custom_nodes/output/utils/csv.py`.

 The implementation below uses `period` which dictates the time interval (in seconds) between each log entry.